-In 2015, the Path of the Puyallup expedition combined hiking, biking and canoeing the length of the Puyallup River, from the glacier to the bay, sampling for microplastics in one of the first freshwater programs in the Pacific Northwest.
-Out of this experience grew the Middle School workshops, throughout the watershed and beyond, as well as public presentations and social actions centered on single-use plastic bags and bottles.
+In 2015, the Path of the Puyallup Expedition combined hiking, biking and canoeing the length of the Puyallup River, from the glacier to the bay, sampling for microplastics in one of the first freshwater programs in the Pacific Northwest.
+Out of this experience grew a series of Middle School workshops, public presentations and social actions centered on single-use plastics.

-In 2021, the plan is to revisit the Puyallup, along with the White and the Carbon Rivers, to assess not only the environmental issues relating to plastic, but also to get an overall impression of the health of each of these waterways and the connections that different places have on other parts of the watershed.
-Together, these three rivers define the Puyallup watershed and their routes, their history, and the ability they have to shape the landscape and the people who live here is a fascinating look at where we are and where we are going.
+In 2021, the plan was to revisit the Puyallup, along with the White and the Carbon Rivers and to document environmental issues relating to plastic, as well as to assess some of the threats and opportunities in each of these waterways.
+Together, these three rivers define the Puyallup watershed; their routes, their histories, and the many stories they tell today provide us with a fascinating sense of place, perspective for today and into the future.

 Water samples were collected at various points along each of the rivers, to be analyzed later for the presence of microplastics.
 The results, along with data from previous samples on the Puyallup, are intended to serve as baseline data for classroom instruction in Grades 6-12 science classes in schools within the watershed.
 In addition, a teacher training program is under development, which will allow teachers to receive continuing education credit and be able to present the lessons to their students themselves.

 The Carbon River, at a length of 30 miles, is the shortest of three and was completed first.
 The White River was done in several sections: the upper portion was covered in June and early July but the lower section, from the town of Greenwater to the confluence, had to wait until September as flood conditions made travel hazardous.
 The Puyallup River was done in two parts as well, and the route followed was largely the same as had been done six years before.